Applications are now closed.

 - Propose an ‘action plan’ addressing a challenge in policy or practice in your field of expertise aimed at contributing to the development of a fairer, more sustainable and inclusive society, which you intend to implement on your return home, and which will be informed by your experience in the UK.

-- Be prepared to make a substantial commitment if selected as a Fellow: to take part in a four-week full-time residential programme in the UK and regularly scheduled online events throughout the rest of the year, and to participate actively in the Fellows’ Network in the long-term.
+- Be prepared to make a substantial commitment if selected as a Fellow: to take part in a 12-day residential programme in the UK and regularly scheduled online events throughout the rest of the 6-month programme, and to participate actively in the Fellows’ Network in the long-term.

 - Be aged 25-35.
-Applicants who submitted applications for the 2020/1 programmes will still be considered for 2023/4 programmes, as long as you were within the age range when you first submitted your application.
+Applicants who submitted applications for the 2020/1 programmes will still be considered for the next relevant programme, as long as you were within the age range when you first submitted your application.

 Check out the Fellowship Programmes page for more information.

-If you meet all the eligibility criteria and you have read the Frequently Asked Questions (FAQs), then register your interest now!
+If you meet all the eligibility criteria and you have read the Frequently Asked Questions (FAQs), then you please register your interest to be notified when applications for our next fellowship programme open.